 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 6, select your “Install Audiobookshelf” Task then click the “Run” tab.
-You will be asked to run Install Audiobookshelf – click Yes.
+After you click Submit on STEP 6, select your “Install Audiobookshelf” Task then click the “Run” tab.
+You will be asked to run Install Audiobookshelf – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
 Now open your browser and type in http://Synology-ip-address:13378 You will be prompted to log in.
-Type in the default username then click Submit.
-Follow the instructions in the image below
+Type in your own Username and Password then click Submit.
+Follow the instructions in the image below.

 Note: If you want to run the Audiobookshelf container over HTTPS, check out my guide on How to Run Docker Containers Over HTTPS.
 If you add Reverse Proxy to Audiobookshelf, you will need WebSocket Activation to make the container available via HTTPS.